Toshi-plsReadty/Toshi-plsReadty/README.md

 - Toshi/haza , Ghia , Cornpy
 - **He/they** + neos | trans ftm | asexual | **Minor** | filipino
 - you can ask for my discord if were friends
+- i have a mild touch discomfort, and it makes me extremely uncomfortable when strangers randomly sit close to me for a long time.

 ### ⛓ BYI!
 - im mostly at the jojo areas and docks most of the time w my friend so feel free to int w me!